 Workforce Management During Production

 End-to-end supply doesn’t stop at deployment.
-Sustained performance across a multi-month or multi-year build requires active workforce management.
+Sustained performance across a multi-month or multi-year build requires active workforce management across four key dimensions.

 Workforce Scaling